serega3000/elgg_gallery_field/README.md

 ##Adding to your module

-If you writing your own module, you can simply add gallery to you entity view:
+If you writing your own module, you can simply add gallery to your entity view:

 	$body .= elgg_view('gallery_field/images_list', array(
 		'entity' => $entity,